🎁 New User? Get 20% off your first purchase with code NEWUSER20 Register Now →

 Master IPv6 Networking on Linux

-As IPv4 exhaustion accelerates and cloud-native infrastructure becomes the norm, IPv6 is no longer optional.
-Linux systems are leading this transition, and understanding IPv6 in Linux environments is now a critical skill.
+Linux systems are leading the IPv6 transition, and understanding IPv6 in Linux environments is now a critical skill for system administrators, network engineers, and DevOps professionals.

 • Dual-stack IPv4/IPv6 deployments

-• Web servers, SSH, and services over IPv6
+• Configuring web servers, SSH, and services for IPv6

 • IPv6 in containers, virtualization, and cloud platforms